GarrettStubbings/QuantileFrailtyIndex/README.md

         Missing data encoded with NaN, typical FI approach of ignore missing data used.
     Age, Sex, Mortality data (e.g. Time to death/death age/binary mortality at followup).

-# Data Used: Can any be posted????
+# Data Used: Can any be posted?
+Unclear.
 ELSA data set is available for research purposes (https://www.elsa-project.ac.uk/accessing-elsa-data).
+For the ELSA data you will have to grind through and collect the data into a useable form.
 NHANES and CSHA data more widely available and easier to deal with (less reformatting to do etc.).